monikase/AI_Ethics/Fairness_Intervention_Playbook/0_Fairness_Intervention_Playbook.md

 Rather than offering one universal fix, the playbook guides you through a structured selection process based on:

-- Your defined fairness criteria
+- Defined fairness criteria
-- The bias sources you identified
+- The identifies bias sources
-- Your technical and operational limitations
+- Technical and operational limitations

 ---